ryantd42/NY-Legislative-Git/2023/S3614E-2023/bill.md

  EXCEED THREE PERCENT;
-  2.  members with wages greater than forty-five thousand per annum, but not more than fifty-five thousand per annum shall contribute  three  and one-half  per centum of annual wages.
-ON APRIL ONE, TWO THOUSAND TWENTY- FIVE, MEMBERS WITH WAGES GREATER THAN FIFTY THOUSAND PER ANNUM, BUT  NOT
+  2.  members with wages greater than forty-five thousand per annum, but not more than fifty-five thousand per annum shall contribute  three  and

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03315-11-4
+  LBD03315-13-4
- S. 3614--D  2
+ S. 3614--E  2

- MORE  THAN  SIXTY THOUSAND PER ANNUM SHALL CONTRIBUTE THREE AND ONE-HALF PER CENTUM OF ANNUAL WAGES, AND BEGINNING ON  APRIL  ONE,  TWO  THOUSAND TWENTY-SIX, THE WAGES IN THIS PARAGRAPH SHALL BE INCREASED BY THE ANNUAL INFLATION,  AS  DETERMINED FROM THE INCREASE IN THE CONSUMER PRICE INDEX IN THE ONE YEAR PERIOD ENDING  ON  DECEMBER  THIRTY-FIRST  OF  THE  YEAR PRIOR.
+ one-half  per centum of annual wages.
+ON APRIL ONE, TWO THOUSAND TWENTY- FIVE, MEMBERS WITH WAGES GREATER THAN FIFTY THOUSAND PER ANNUM, BUT  NOT MORE  THAN  SIXTY THOUSAND PER ANNUM SHALL CONTRIBUTE THREE AND ONE-HALF PER  CENTUM  OF  ANNUAL  WAGES, AND BEGINNING ON APRIL ONE, TWO THOUSAND TWENTY-SIX, THE WAGES IN THIS PARAGRAPH SHALL BE INCREASED BY THE ANNUAL INFLATION, AS DETERMINED FROM THE INCREASE IN THE CONSUMER  PRICE  INDEX IN  THE  ONE  YEAR  PERIOD  ENDING  ON DECEMBER THIRTY-FIRST OF THE YEAR PRIOR.
 SAID PERCENTAGE SHALL THEN BE ROUNDED UP TO THE NEXT HIGHER  ONE- TENTH OF ONE PERCENT AND SHALL NOT EXCEED THREE PERCENT;
   3.  members with wages greater than fifty-five thousand per annum, but not more than seventy-five thousand per annum shall contribute four  and one-half  per centum of annual wages.
 ON APRIL ONE, TWO THOUSAND TWENTY- FIVE, MEMBERS WITH WAGES GREATER THAN SIXTY THOUSAND PER ANNUM, BUT  NOT MORE  THAN  EIGHTY THOUSAND PER ANNUM SHALL CONTRIBUTE FOUR AND ONE-HALF PER CENTUM OF ANNUAL WAGES, AND BEGINNING ON  APRIL  ONE,  TWO  THOUSAND TWENTY-SIX, THE WAGES IN THIS PARAGRAPH SHALL BE INCREASED BY THE ANNUAL INFLATION,  AS  DETERMINED FROM THE INCREASE IN THE CONSUMER PRICE INDEX IN THE ONE YEAR PERIOD ENDING  ON  DECEMBER  THIRTY-FIRST  OF  THE  YEAR PRIOR.
 SAID PERCENTAGE SHALL THEN BE ROUNDED UP TO THE NEXT HIGHER ONE- TENTH OF ONE PERCENT AND SHALL NOT EXCEED THREE PERCENT;
   4. members with wages greater than seventy-five thousand per annum but not more than one hundred thousand per annum shall contribute  five  and three-quarters  per  centum  of annual wages.
 ON APRIL ONE, TWO THOUSAND TWENTY-FIVE, MEMBERS WITH WAGES GREATER THAN EIGHTY THOUSAND DOLLARS PER ANNUM BUT NOT MORE THAN ONE HUNDRED  FIVE  THOUSAND  DOLLARS  PER  ANNUM SHALL CONTRIBUTE FIVE AND THREE-QUARTERS PER CENTUM OF ANNUAL WAGES, AND BEGINNING ON APRIL ONE, TWO THOUSAND TWENTY-SIX, THE WAGES IN THIS PARA- GRAPH SHALL BE INCREASED BY THE ANNUAL INFLATION, AS DETERMINED FROM THE INCREASE  IN  THE  CONSUMER PRICE INDEX IN THE ONE YEAR PERIOD ENDING ON DECEMBER THIRTY-FIRST OF THE YEAR PRIOR.
 SAID PERCENTAGE SHALL  THEN  BE ROUNDED  UP  TO  THE  NEXT HIGHER ONE-TENTH OF ONE PERCENT AND SHALL NOT EXCEED THREE PERCENT; and
   5. members with wages greater than  one  hundred  thousand  per  annum shall contribute six per centum of annual wages.
 ON APRIL ONE, TWO THOU- SAND TWENTY-FIVE, MEMBERS WITH WAGES GREATER THAN ONE HUNDRED FIVE THOU- SAND  DOLLARS PER ANNUM SHALL CONTRIBUTE SIX PER CENTUM OF ANNUAL WAGES, AND BEGINNING ON APRIL ONE, TWO THOUSAND TWENTY-SIX, THE WAGES  IN  THIS PARAGRAPH SHALL BE INCREASED BY THE ANNUAL INFLATION, AS DETERMINED FROM THE  INCREASE  IN THE CONSUMER PRICE INDEX IN THE ONE YEAR PERIOD ENDING ON DECEMBER THIRTY-FIRST OF THE YEAR PRIOR.
 SAID PERCENTAGE  SHALL  THEN BE  ROUNDED UP TO THE NEXT HIGHER ONE-TENTH OF ONE PERCENT AND SHALL NOT EXCEED THREE PERCENT.
   § 2.
 Subparagraphs (i), (ii), (iii), (iv) and (v) of  paragraph  1  of subdivision a, subparagraphs (i), (ii), (iii), (iv) and (v) of paragraph 2  of  subdivision  a,  paragraphs 1, 2, 3, 4 and 5 of subdivision f and paragraphs 1, 2, 3, 4 and 5 of subdivision  g  of  section  613  of  the retirement and social security law, subparagraphs (i), (ii), (iii), (iv) and  (v) of paragraph 1 and subparagraphs (i), (ii), (iii), (iv) and (v) of paragraph 2 of subdivision a as amended by chapter 510 of the laws of 2015 and paragraphs 1, 2, 3, 4 and 5 of subdivision f and paragraphs  1, 2,  3,  4  and  5 of subdivision g as added by chapter 18 of the laws of 2012, are amended to read as follows:
   (i) members with wages of forty-five thousand  dollars  per  annum  or less  shall  contribute  three per centum of annual wages.
-ON  APRIL  ONE, TWO  THOUSAND  TWENTY-FIVE, MEMBERS WITH WAGES OF FIFTY THOUSAND DOLLARS PER ANNUM OR LESS SHALL CONTRIBUTE THREE PER CENTUM OF ANNUAL WAGES, AND BEGINNING ON APRIL ONE, TWO  THOUSAND  TWENTY-SIX,  THE  WAGES  IN  THIS SUBPARAGRAPH  SHALL  BE INCREASED BY THE ANNUAL INFLATION, AS DETERMINED
+ON APRIL ONE, TWO THOUSAND TWENTY-FIVE, MEMBERS WITH WAGES OF FIFTY  THOUSAND  DOLLARS PER ANNUM OR LESS SHALL CONTRIBUTE THREE PER CENTUM OF ANNUAL WAGES, AND
- S. 3614--D  3
+ S. 3614--E  3

- FROM THE INCREASE IN THE CONSUMER PRICE INDEX IN  THE  ONE  YEAR  PERIOD ENDING ON DECEMBER THIRTY-FIRST OF THE YEAR PRIOR.
+ BEGINNING  ON  APRIL  ONE,  TWO  THOUSAND  TWENTY-SIX, THE WAGES IN THIS SUBPARAGRAPH SHALL BE INCREASED BY THE ANNUAL INFLATION,  AS  DETERMINED FROM  THE  INCREASE  IN  THE CONSUMER PRICE INDEX IN THE ONE YEAR PERIOD ENDING ON DECEMBER THIRTY-FIRST OF THE YEAR PRIOR.
 SAID PERCENTAGE SHALL THEN BE ROUNDED UP TO THE NEXT HIGHER ONE-TENTH OF ONE PERCENT AND SHALL NOT EXCEED THREE PERCENT;